endemic/writing-grid-based-games/06-snake.md

     nextSnakeHead.x = 0;
   }

-  // push new snake head on to the body this.snake.unshift(nextSnakeHead);
+  // `unshift` pushes an element on to the front of an array,
+  // making it the new [0] element this.snake.unshift(nextSnakeHead);

   // pop off the last tail segment